You can make a fun 3D Reindeer Decoration to add to your holiday decor using your Cricut Explore Air. Video tutorial below!

-I put a bead along all of the edges and spread it out using a thin paint brush, only focuing on one small area at a time.
+I put a bead along all of the edges and spread it out using a thin paintbrush, only focusing on one small area at a time.

-To dry, I balanced each piece on top of a couple acrylic paint jars.
-I did this so the glitter glue wouldn’t drip and dry the pieces to my table.
+To dry, I balanced each piece on top of a couple of acrylic paint jars.
+I did this so the glitter glue wouldn't drip and dry the pieces on my table.